Skip to Content

 Many people believe that ships are given female pronouns because of the protective role that the ships provide.

-Between the 16th and 20th century it wasn’t uncommon for a ship to have a figurehead on the front of the ship.
-These were usually beautiful women and the figurehead was often described as protecting the ship and looking after those who sailed on her.
+Between the 16th and 20th centuries, it was common for a ship to have a figurehead on the front of the ship.
+These were usually beautiful women – and the figurehead was often described as protecting the ship and looking after those who sailed on her.

 It’s worth noting that not all ships had female figureheads, some ship’s figureheads would depict males and some would be of things like unicorns, lions, or mermaids.